Skip to main content

 A systems-based understanding of hormonal imbalances necessitates a therapeutic approach that looks beyond single-hormone replacement.
 The goal is to restore the integrity of the entire HPTGA axis.
 This begins with addressing the primary driver of dysregulation, which in many cases is chronic stress and HPA axis dysfunction.
 Interventions that modulate the stress response, such as lifestyle changes and targeted nutraceuticals, can have profound downstream effects on thyroid and gonadal function.

 Once the central axes are better regulated, targeted hormonal therapies can be more effective.
-For example, a meta-analysis of therapy in men with metabolic syndrome and type 2 diabetes demonstrated significant improvements in glycemic control, insulin sensitivity, lipid profiles, and body composition.
+For example, a meta-analysis of testosterone replacement therapy in men with metabolic syndrome and type 2 diabetes demonstrated significant improvements in glycemic control, insulin sensitivity, lipid profiles, and body composition.

 The ultimate goal of these integrated protocols is to move the individual from a state of metabolic inflexibility and energy storage to one of metabolic efficiency and vitality.